sjawhar/no-wander/docs/Model-Design/Featurization/Featurization.md

 ### EEG-specific features
 Tsiouris et al. (2018)<sup>[[1](https://www.sciencedirect.com/science/article/pii/S001048251830132X#cebib0010)]</sup> explored the effectiveness of various features used across the EEG classification literature and showed them to improve the performance of an LSTM model over learning directly on raw input.

 Note that these features can be reduced to reduce the dimensionality of the data, if they are used _in place of_ rather than in addition to the raw EEG recording.
-For example, the number of dimensions in a 1 second sample from a 32-channel, 256 Hz recording is reduced from 8,192 dimensions to 1,652.
+For example, the number of dimensions in a 1 second segment from a 32-channel, 256 Hz recording is reduced from 8,192 dimensions to 1,652.

 #### Time domain
 | Feature                                       | Count         |